Keeping your veins healthy

 Because we know that smaller varicose veins are easier to treat and by stopping a deteriorating vein early, we can prevent complications such as skin damage, thrombophlebitis and further development of thread veins of other varicose veins, many patients are now very keen to be kept under regular review to make sure that any future deterioration is treated as quickly and inexpensively as possible.

-Having a Leg MOT entails booking a Leg MOT appointment at one of the Whiteley Clinics at a time convenient for yourself.
-At this point, a specialist Whiteley Clinic trained vascular scientist will perform venous duplex ultrasonography on all of the deep and superficial veins of the legs, making note all of the normal veins and in particular any veins that have deteriorated and lost their valves.
-If there are veins that have deteriorated, and that appear to be coming from the pelvis, a pelvic scan will be offered to identify the underlying cause of the problem.
+Having a Leg MOT entails booking a Leg MOT appointment at one of The Whiteley Clinics at a time convenient for yourself.
+At this point, a specialist Whiteley Clinic trained Vascular Scientist will perform venous duplex ultrasonography on all of the deep and superficial veins of the legs, making note all of the normal veins and in particular any veins that have deteriorated and lost their valves.
+If there are veins that have deteriorated and that appear to be coming from the pelvis, a pelvic scan will be offered to identify the underlying cause of the problem.
+Please be aware that this will incur an additional cost.

 You will then see a Whiteley Clinic consultant who will explain any findings of the report to you and decide with you whether any treatment is appropriate or necessary.
 At this point any questions can be answered and, if treatment is needed, this can be planned and then consent taken.